(Ryukyu subtropical forest Photo Credit: Justin Moat)

 RESEARCH FOCUS

-Kubota lab mainly focuses on terrestrial plant communities (forests), but also other fauna including marine organisms (corals and fishes).
+Kubota lab mainly focuses on biodiversity in Japan.
 We have a variety of projects as mentioned below.
-1) Large-scale diversification across temperate and tropical forests based on trait-based and community phylogenetics 2) Biodiversity estimation of woody plant species in Asian tropical forests 3) Pattern analyses of plant species assembly along elevation gradient 4) Biogeography in the East Asian islands 5) Historical dynamics of latitudinal diversity gradients based on paleoecological analysis 6) Coral reef's biodiversity: macroecological analysis and spatial conservation prioritization 7) Biodiversity conservation: spatial prioritizationin adapted to climate changes Please take a look at the institute's web site for PhD course (http://www.u-ryukyu.ac.jp/en/index.html).
+1) Large-scale diversification across temperate and tropical forests based on trait-based and community phylogenetics 2) Biodiversity estimation of woody plant species in Asian tropical forests 3) Pattern analyses of plant species assembly along elevation gradient 4) Biogeography in the East Asian islands 5) Historical dynamics of latitudinal diversity gradients based on paleoecological analysis 6) Coral reef's biodiversity: macroecological analysis and spatial conservation prioritization 7) Biodiversity conservation: spatial prioritizationin adapted to climate changes Please take a look at Japan Biodiversity Mapping project (J-BMP). |

 Ecology & Systematics, Faculty of Science